Davy Q&A: Who was involved, what happened and what is the likely fallout?

 As Minister for Finance Paschal Donohoe said at the weekend, now that the company has been sanctioned, the regulator can now focus on the behaviour of individuals involved.
 The Central Bank has a range of sanctions available, including fines and barring people from working in a regulated firm.

-The Department is locked in discussions with the NTMA over Davy’s continued involvment in selling State debt as a primary dealer with a decision expected on Tuesday.
+The Department is locked in discussions with the NTMA over Davy’s continued involvement in selling State debt as a primary dealer with a decision expected on Tuesday.

 There is also the potential reputational damage the firm could face, which could see it lose clients.
 Clients such as Bank of Ireland have expressed concern about the transaction.